amueller/ml-workshop-3-of-4/README.md

 About the workshop
 ------------------
 Scikit-learn is a machine learning library in Python, that has become a valuable tool for many data science practitioners.
-This training will cover some of the more advanced aspects of scikit-learn, such as building complex machine learning pipelines, advanced model evaluation, feature engineering and working with imbalanced datasets.
+This training will cover some of the more advanced aspects of scikit-learn, such as building complex machine learning pipelines and advanced model evaluation.
-We will also work with text data using the bag-of-word method for classification.
+Model evaluation is an underappreciated aspect of machine learning, but using the right metric to measure success is critical.
+Practitioners are often faced with imbalanced classification tasks, where accuracy can be uninformative or misleading.
+We will discuss other metrics, when to use them, and how to compute them with scikit-learn.
+We will also look into how to build processing pipelines using scikit-learn, to chain multiple preprocessing techniques together with supervised models, and how to tune complex pipelines.

 Prerequisites
 -------------